 Your eligibility to change to a combined course that includes the Bachelor of Advanced Studies will depend on whether your progress throughout your current course and the units of study you have completed, meet the requirements for completion of the combined course.

-If you're currently enrolled in Year 1 of a four-year undergraduate course, you may apply to the relevant four-year combined Bachelor of Advanced Studies course.
+If you're currently enrolled in Year 1 or 2 of a four-year undergraduate course, you may apply to the relevant four-year combined Bachelor of Advanced Studies course.
 For example, a first-year student in the Bachelor of Arts (Media and Communications) may apply to change to the combined Bachelor of Arts/Bachelor of Advanced Studies (Media and Communications).
 However, you cannot complete your current award and add the Bachelor of Advanced Studies as a fifth year of study.

 Yes, there are no plans to discontinue honours.
 If your current course offers you the opportunity to pursue honours and you meet the eligibility requirements, you will be able to do so.
 There is no need for you to change your course of study, your choice of major leading to an honours year, or any plans that you have made to study for the remainder of your course.